pierrep/ofxLibFreenect2/README.md

 Dependencies
 ------------
 You'll need some dependencies installed to get this addon working, most importantly OpenCL.
-How to install these will depend on your platform.

 ### Linux